nodrog1061/Arma-3-Mods-importer-file-Generator-For-Discord/README.md

 ## Project Update
-this project has been retured in exchnage for a Elixir based solution currently under development the project is currently privert but will be in the following [repo](https://github.com/nodrog1061/elixir-discord-arma3-tfr)
+This project has been retired in exchange for an Elixir based solution currently under development the project is currently privert but will be in the following [repo](https://github.com/nodrog1061/elixir-discord-arma3-tfr)

 # Arma 3 Mods importer file Generator For Discord